t9md/atom-theme-switch/README.md

 # theme-switch

-Switch theme(ui and syntax).
+Switch theme(ui and syntax pair).

 ![gif](https://raw.githubusercontent.com/t9md/t9md/2391f495870160c16ee560e0ee5dc913f0df74d4/img/atom-theme-switch.gif)

 # Features

-* Switch to next or previous theme within defined set of ui and syntax pair.
+* Switch to next or previous theme from defined set of ui and syntax pair.
-* Provide three kind of theme set store(All, Dark, Light).
+* There are three theme set available(All, Dark, Light), use it whichever you like.

 # Commands

-Use following command to change theme.

-* `theme-switch-next`: Change to next theme in `profiles`
+- `theme-switch-next`: Set next theme in `profiles`
-* `theme-switch-prev`: Change to previous theme in `profiles`
+- `theme-switch-prev`: Set previous theme in `profiles`
-* `theme-switch-next-dark`: Change to next theme in `darkProfiles`
+- `theme-switch-next-dark`: Set next theme in `darkProfiles`
-* `theme-switch-prev-dark`: Change to previous theme in `darkProfiles`
+- `theme-switch-prev-dark`: Set previous theme in `darkProfiles`
-* `theme-switch-next-light`: Change to next theme in `lightProfiles`
+- `theme-switch-next-light`: Set next theme in `lightProfiles`
-* `theme-switch-prev-light`: Change to previous theme in `lightProfiles`
+- `theme-switch-prev-light`: Set previous theme in `lightProfiles`
+- `theme-switch:clip-current-theme`: Save current active theme to clipboard.

+# Keymap

 No keymap by default.
 Keymap example is here.